How to Foam Roll Your Quads

 How to foam roll quads for optimal recovery, treatment, and prevention (a 5-minute technique)

-Our resident physical therapist, Nic Bartolotta, MPT, HHP, will walk you through how to relieve tension in your quads with the Rolflex foam roller.
+I'm going to show you how to relieve tension in your quads with the Rolflex foam roller.
 You can perform this entire technique sitting, standing, or laying on the floor - let's get into it.

 Slowly massage your thigh